 Superpedestrian, Massachusetts-based, is a venture-backed company, developing lightweight electric vehicles with the integrated online platform in terms of mobile app.

-The six-year-old Superpedestrian startup is born out of MIT, which is famous for its product i.e. smart bicycle wheel that helps riders to pedal with fewer efforts.
-The company is best known for selling the Copenhagen wheel (pictured below), and an internet-connected, electric motor system, which gives riders a boost.
+The six-year-old Superpedestrian startup is born out of MIT, which is famous for its product i.e. smart electric bicycle wheel that helps riders to pedal with fewer efforts.
+The electric bicycle company is best known for selling the Copenhagen wheel (pictured below), and an internet-connected, electric motor system, which gives riders a boost.

 Image Source: autonomousvehicletech